ikigai-kevin-k/studio-sdp-mirror/docs/guides/architecture.md

 # System Architecture

-This document describes the architecture of the Studio SDP System.
+This document describes the architecture of the Studio SDP Roulette System.

 ## Overview

-The Studio SDP System follows a hierarchical state machine pattern with modular components for different game types.
+The Studio SDP Roulette System follows a hierarchical state machine pattern with modular components for different game types.

 ## System Components